Permian Basin Data Stats News & Info

 Additionally, a potash mining area is located on the basin’s northern end, restricting surface access and thereby complicating access to oil and gas minerals on designated lands.

 Horizontal development unleashed an enormous amount of production from the basin, growing it from ~80 Mbbl/d at the beginning of 2010 to over 2.1 MMbbl/d a decade later.
-While the basin has shown great potential in terms of resource and economics, the basin’s structural complexities have led to a wide disparity in results across the play, much of which is driven by parent-child well interactions both within and across landing zones.
+While it has shown great potential in terms of resource and economics, the basin’s structural complexities have led to a wide disparity in results across the play, much of which is driven by parent-child well interactions both within and across landing zones.

 What is the Midland Basin?